-New clients are the lifeblood of any estate planning or elder law firm.
-If you’re not talking to a potential new client at least every week day, your firm is in trouble.
+New clients are the lifeblood of estate planning or elder law firms.
+If you’re not talking to a potential new estate planning client at least every week day, your firm is in trouble.

 So, let me ask the single most important question about the health of your law firm: How are you managing lead flow?

-Most estate and elder law attorneys take a haphazard approach to lead flow, with very little control, predictability or reliability in the number or quality of new estate planning leads coming into the firm at any time.
+Most elder law and estate planning attorneys take a haphazard approach to lead flow, with very little control, predictability or reliability in the number or quality of new estate planning leads coming into the firm at any time.
 When the lead flow dries up, they have no real way to turn the tap back on.

 Most will just hope and wait … some will start calling their referral sources … others gear up to host another live workshop (or they did, before the pandemic).